posted September 26, 2022

 This Backyard BBQ Grill Guide provides you with the ins and outs on many different smokers (and grills!) so you can select the grill that will best fit your needs.

-Making some epic BBQ should be easy, and Hey Grill Hey is here to help!
-I’m all about helping you make better BBQ, feed the people you love, and become a backyard BBQ hero.
-If you want to see more of my recipes, tips, and behind the scenes action, follow along on my social channels.
+What are your favorite meats to smoke?
+Sound off in the comments section below!
+If you want to see more of my recipes, tips, and behind-the-scenes action, follow along on my social channels.
 You can find me on Instagram, Facebook, and YouTube!